yeokm1/pcb-breakout-ltc3625-tps63031/README.md

 <b>WARNING</b>: Consult the LTC3625 and TPS63031 datasheets in conjunction with the Eagle schematic to learn proper usage of this breakout.

+If your project uses low currents it might be better enable power-save mode by setting the power save (PS) pin 7 of the TPS63031 to ground.

 ##PCB Design software and addons used

 1. Eagle 7.5.0: I use Standard but Light should still be able to open/modify the files.